An arts-based mixed-use development, innovating affordable housing!

 - Design for the Bronx Music Hall: Local Projects

 - Housing: Bronx Commons will include 305 affordable apartments, with a mix of studio, one-, two-, and three- bedroom apartments.
-The apartments will serve formerly homeless families and individuals, as well as low-income households earning between 30% and 90% of Area Median Income.
+The apartments will serve formerly homeless families and individuals, including victims and survivors of domestic violence, as well as low-income households earning between 30% and 110% of Area Median Income.

-- Green Space & Public Plaza: Bronx Commons will contain a central courtyard, green roof, and large, landscaped public plaza with an amphitheater for social events and space for green markets.
-The exterior will be a canvas for large- and small-scale artwork.
+- Green Space & Public Plaza: Bronx Commons will contain a central courtyard, green roof, and large, landscaped plazas with an amphitheater for social events and space for green markets.

 - Retail: There will be 22,000 square feet of commercial space fronting East 163rd Street, with the goal of attracting retailers that will address neighborhood needs.

 The development will be located in the Melrose Commons neighborhood of the South Bronx, on the west side of Elton Avenue, between East 162nd and East 163rd Street.